Shizuoka Railway Shizuoka–Shimizu Line

 The Shizuoka–Shimizu Line (静岡清水線, Shizuoka-Shimizu-sen) is a railway line in Shizuoka Prefecture, between Shin-Shizuoka in Aoi Ward and Shin-Shimizu in Shimizu Ward, all within the city of Shizuoka.
 This is the only line operated by the private railway operator Shizuoka Railway (Shizutetsu).

 Services

-The line has a fairly frequent service, with local services operating every 5-6 minutes during rush hours, and every 6-8 minutes during the daytime and at weekends, linking Shin-Shizuoka and Shin-Shimizu in 22 minutes.
-In addition, express services run in the mornings every 12 minutes, linking the two stations in 16-18 minutes.
+The line has a fairly frequent service, with local services operating every 5–6 minutes during rush hours, and every 6–8 minutes during the daytime and on weekends, linking Shin-Shizuoka and Shin-Shimizu in 22 minutes.
+In addition, express services run in the mornings every 12 minutes, linking the two stations in 16–18 minutes.
 All the train sets are formed of two cars, and are driver-only operated.
 All the stations accept LuLuCa, a smart card ticketing system.
-They accept PiTaPa and ICOCA as well.
+They accept Suica, Toica, PiTaPa and ICOCA as well.